robhudson/telemetry-analysis-service/README.md

 That will rebuild the images used by docker-compose.

-Note: An empty `node_modules` will be created by docker-compose to allow build-time installation of those packages.

 Run the tests
 -------------

-There's a sample test in `tests/test_users.py` for your convenience, that you can run using the following command:
+There's a sample test in `tests/test_users.py` for your convenience, that you can run using the following command on your computer:

     make test